respondcreate/django-versatileimagefield/docs/using_sizers_and_filters.rst

 sizes from the one assigned to the field. ``VersatileImageField`` ships with two Sizers, ``thumbnail`` and ``crop``.

-Each Sizer registered to the Sizer registry is available as an attribute on each ``VersatileImageField``.
+Each Sizer registered to the :ref:`Sizer registry <registering-sizers-and-filters>` is available as an attribute on each ``VersatileImageField``.
 Sizers are ``dict`` subclasses that only accept precisely formatted keys comprised of two integers – representing width and height, respectively – separated by an 'x' (i.e.